brianoure/electrical-power/README.md

-# electrical-power
+# Electrical-power
-My experiences in Power generation, transmission and distribution
+My experiences in Electrical power generation, transmission and distribution.